 Being arrested and charged with a crime can change your whole life.
 If you or a loved one has been charged with driving while intoxicated (DWI) in Kansas City, MO, you probably have some questions.

 Drinking and driving is a very serious offense.
 The possible consequences depend on several factors.
-However, the right representation can ensure that your rights are protected throughout the process.
+However, the DWI lawyers in KC Mo can ensure that your rights are protected throughout the process.

 Driving While Intoxicated in Kansas City